U-L-M-S/moodle-auto-clock/README.md

 11. Press the "Back" arrow in the top-left corner, then click "Save" in the pop-up message.
 You're done!

 To view all your saved macros, navigate to the "Macros" tab at the bottom of the Main Menu.

+---

+## Usage Notice

+This tool was developed solely for educational purposes as part of my vocational training as an Application Development IT Specialist.
+It is a private project and is not affiliated with GFN, any instructors, or any other involved institutions.

+Use of this tool is at your own risk.
+I assume no liability for any consequences that may arise from using this tool, such as technical issues, violations of institutional guidelines, or conflicts with training organizations.

+Please ensure that the use of this tool complies with the rules and policies of your school, organization, or learning platform.

+## Hinweis zur Nutzung

+Dieses Tool wurde ausschließlich zu Bildungszwecken im Rahmen meiner Weiterbildung als Fachinformatiker Anwendungsentwicklung entwickelt.
+Es handelt sich um ein privates Projekt ohne Verbindung zu GFN, den Dozenten oder anderen beteiligten Institutionen.

+Die Nutzung erfolgt auf eigene Verantwortung.
+Ich übernehme keinerlei Haftung für Konsequenzen, die durch den Einsatz dieses Tools entstehen können, wie beispielsweise technische Probleme, Richtlinienverstöße oder Konflikte mit Bildungseinrichtungen.

+Bitte stelle sicher, dass der Einsatz dieses Tools mit den geltenden Regeln deiner Schule, Organisation oder Lernplattform vereinbar ist.